-A last comment for this section is that Kanada was able to confirm his 2002 computation in only 21 hours by computing a 20 hex digit string starting at the trillionth digit, and comparing this string to the hex string he had initially obtained in over 600 hours.
+Kanada was able to confirm his 2002 computation in only 21 hours by computing a 20 hex digit string starting at the trillionth digit, and comparing this string to the hex string he had initially obtained in over 600 hours.
 Their agreement provided enormously strong confirmation.
+We shall see this use of BBP for verification again when we discuss the most recent record computations of π .